umaimehm/Intro_to_AI_2021/Lab3/README.md

 <details>
   <summary>Try to understand this code, because it covers many concepts of pandas and timeseries</summary>

+  *Disclamber: This code is not 100% correct, but is written to show how you can work with timeseries.
+In some cases it will provide the wrong result.*

 ```python
 #For every row in df
 for index, row in df.iterrows():